 Before she could stop herself, even the face of Travis sprang to mind.
 She had no doubt that he would accept her with just a single kind word.
 Perhaps now that he was no longer actively trying to take her by force, should she give him a chance?
 No, the answer jumped up immediately.
-He’d been working just as hard on some of the other females lately and hadn’t exactly enamored himself to any of them.
-He wasn’t looking for a relationship, only a conquest.
-No, no matter how lonely she got, Travis was not an option.
+He had been working just as hard on some of the other females lately and had not exactly enamored himself to any of them.
+He was not looking for a relationship, only a conquest.
+No — no matter how lonely she got, Travis was not an option.

 Kristen sighed aloud and rubbed her eyes.
 She was a cat, and while cats can be solitary creatures, they also tended to congregate for company and even napped together in piles.
 Jon seemed to be one of those who would be solitary no matter which species he might have been.
-Was he repulsed by the outer furmankind ugliness he saw in them all, or was it she herself that he didn’t want to get close to?
+Was he repulsed by the outer furmankind ugliness he saw in them all, or was it she herself that he did not want to get close to?

 The door to the lab finally opened and Jon walked out.
 He glanced over at her with a solemn expression and merely gestured with a thumb over his shoulder that it was her turn.
-Aside from that, he didn’t speak or otherwise acknowledge her.
+Aside from that, he did not speak or otherwise acknowledge her.
 He merely left her beside the door and headed across the saloon toward the exit.

 “Good morning, Jon,” she said quietly.
 Without looking back at her, he lifted a hand and waved over his shoulder.
 She watched him with a frown until he disappeared around the corner into the entry hall and then she turned toward the lab.
 Facing the black wall would be nothing compared to the cold shoulder she had just received.

 She heaved a heavy sigh and pushed through the door.
-After Marcy and Dr. Renwick were through with her, she thought it might be time to set up another unscheduled session with Professor Flynn about her latest bout with depression.
+After Marcy and Dr. Renwick were through with her, she thought it might be time to set up another unscheduled session with Professor Flynn.